 Airis is designed to work for a minimum of 15 years and is made in a factory that specialises in high build quality.
 This encompasses automated state-of-the-art quality testing of the production processes, integrated with quality management.
 Unicook has visited the factory and inspected the end-to-end process first-hand.
 Each Multisensor and PCU assembly is electronically examined at many stages, culminating in a test at maximum load.

 If you are an organisation looking at installing Airis and would like to talk to one of our existing customers, please let us know and we’ll be pleased to arrange contact.
-If you are an individual looking into Airis for your home or a loved one, we have reviews on Amazon from happy Airis users.
+If you are an individual looking into Airis for your home or a loved one, we have many reviews from happy Airis users.

 Cutting the power at a specific temperature is comparatively easy to achieve but it can result in false alarms or a lot of smoke, depending on the level set.
 Using simple analysis of infrared doesn’t take account of the fact that each pan radiates heat differently depending on the colour of the pan.
 For example, a stainless steel pan will radiate differently to a pan coated in black Teflon.
 Airis uses a patented technique which analyses three wavelengths.
 In this way it can far more accurately assess the real temperature.
 Airis combines this with algorithms, built using artificial intelligence, which ‘understand’ the effect of steam and particulates on infrared radiation.
 This makes Airis uniquely able to avoid false alarms as well as cut the power early enough to minimise smoke.